FloatMineArm/COMP6331_Team6/README.md

 It means:"This quaternion corresponds to "no rotation" - the object is perfectly aligned with the world or parent axes."

+TIPS:
+1.Shortcut in VS to delete a line?
+--Ctr+Shift+K.

 ====2020.01.14 -- Lab2====